YusukeIwaki/playwright-ruby-client/documentation/docs/api/mouse.md

 def wheel(deltaX, deltaY)
 ```

 Dispatches a `wheel` event.

-**NOTE**: Wheel events may cause scrolling if they are not handled, and this method does not↵wait for the scrolling to finish before returning.
+**NOTE**: Wheel events may cause scrolling if they are not handled, and this method does not
+wait for the scrolling to finish before returning.